 - a.
 What is your current status on implementing these topics/objectives - b.
-Where should a "world-class" engineering student want to be on each of these objectives - c.
-What you need to do to move from where you are to where you want to be
+Where should a "world-class" engineering student want to be on each of these objectives - What you need to do to move from where you are to where you want to be on how to grade papers, especially for large enrollment courses.

 By analyzing part a. and b. students are able to answer c. which tells them their process to success for each individual objective/task.
 The minimum recommended length of the paper is set at ten pages, but students are encouraged to write 12 pages or more, and no maximum page limit is enforced.
-Format requirements are provided to the students:
+The workshop will provide solutions